dlang/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-The reason why both the copy constructor and the `opAssign` method are needed is because
+Both the copy constructor and the `opAssign` method are needed because they are type checked
-the two are type checked differently: `opAssign` is type checked as a normal function whereas
+differently: `opAssign` is type checked as a normal function, whereas the copy constructor is type
-the copy constructor is type checked as a constructor (where the first assignment of non-mutable
+checked as a constructor (where the initial assignment of non-mutable fields is allowed).
+In many
-fields is allowed).
-However, in the majority of cases, the copy constructor body is identical
+cases, the body of the copy constructor will be identical to that of `opAssign`:
-to the `opAssign` one:

 ```d
 struct A